Lehlohonolo-Saohatse/Lehlohonolo-Saohatse/README.md

 # Lehlohonolo Saohatse 👾

 Hey there!
 I'm **Lehlohonolo Saohatse**, your friendly neighborhood code wizard 🧙‍♂️, currently leveling up as a **Computer Science and Electronics** student at **North-West University**.
-With a passion for breaking (and fixing) things, I’m on a mission to make an impact in the tech space while excelling academically (because, why not? 😎).
+With a passion for breaking (and fixing) things, I’m on a mission to make an impact in the tech space (because, why not? 😎).

 ## 💻 Academic Background
 🎓 **BSc in Computer Science & Electronics** – North-West University